Lie Groupoids in Classical Field Theory I: Noether's Theorem

 defined by taking the flow $F_{X^r}$ of the right invariant vector field $X^r$ on~$G$ corresponding to $X$ at time $1$:

 Then, more generally,

 and conversely,

-Continuing the analogies between Lie group theory and Lie groupoid theory, there is also the concept of an \emph{infinitesimal action} of a Lie algebroid $\mathfrak{g}$ on a fiber bundle~$E$, both over the same base manifold~$M$: this is defined to be a linear map
+Continuing the analogies between Lie group theory and Lie groupoid theory, there is also the concept of an \emph{infinitesimal action} of a Lie algebroid $\mathfrak{g}$ on a fiber bundle~$E$, both over the same base manifold~$M$: denoting by $\mathfrak{X}^P(E)$ the Lie algebra of projectable vector fields on~$E$, \footnote{A vector field $X_E$ on the total space~$E$ of a fiber bundle is said to be projectable if for any two points $e_1,e_2$ in the same fiber, we have $T_{e_1} \pi_E (X_E(e_1)) = T_{e_2} \pi_E (X_E(e_2))$, that is, if there exists a (necessarily unique) vector field $X_M$ on the base space~$M$ to which it is $\pi_E$-related: one then says that $X_E$ projects to~$X_M$.
+Vertical vector fields are those that project to $0$.} this is defined to be a linear map

-where $\mathfrak{X}^P(E)$ denotes the Lie algebra of projectable vector fields on~$E$, \footnote{A vector field $X_E$ on the total space~$E$ of a fiber bundle is said to be projectable if for any two points $e_1,e_2$ in the same fiber, we have $T_{e_1} \pi_E (X_E(e_1)) = T_{e_2} \pi_E (X_E(e_2))$, that is, if there exists a (necessarily unique) vector field $X_M$ on the base space~$M$ to which it is $\pi_E$-related: one then says that $X_E$ projects to~$X_M$.
-Vertical vector fields are those that project to $0$.} which is compatible with the structures involved: it is linear over the pertinent function rings, i.e.,
+which is compatible with the structures involved: it is linear over the pertinent function rings, i.e.,

 takes the anchor to the projection, i.e.,